AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/review-proofs-dpv/destop-proofing-viewer.md

    >[!NOTE]
    >
-   >
-   >
-   >
    >   * If your organization cannot use the Desktop Proofing Viewer app for security reasons, your [!DNL Workfront] administrator can configure your system so that you can review interactive content, bundled in a ZIP archive file, in the Web Proofing Viewer.
-   >   * Proof management tasks such as creating and browsing through proofs occur in [!DNL Workfront] or [!DNL Workfront] Proof.
+   >   * Proof management tasks such as creating and browsing through proofs occur in [!DNL Workfront] or [!DNL Workfront Proof].
 The Desktop Proofing Viewer is only for reviewing proofs.

-For more information about the capabilities of the various proofing viewers,&nbsp;see [Differences between the Web Proofing Viewer and the Desktop Proofing Viewer overview](../../../review-and-approve-work/proofing/proofing-overview/understand-differences-between-web-viewer.md)
+For more information about the capabilities of the various proofing viewers, see [Differences between the Web Proofing Viewer and the Desktop Proofing Viewer overview](../../../review-and-approve-work/proofing/proofing-overview/understand-differences-between-web-viewer.md)

 ### Desktop Proofing Viewer vs. Legacy proofing viewer {#desktop-proofing-viewer-vs-legacy-proofing-viewer}